Last Updated: April 8, 2025

 Early Life

-Philip Andre Rourke Jr. was born on September 16th of 1952 in Schenectady, New York.
+Philip Andre Rourke Jr. was born on September 16th, 1952, in Schenectady, New York.
 Rourke was raised in a Catholic household, which had a strong impact on his later life.
 To this day, Rourke practices Catholicism and has been described as "a good Catholic" by his peers.
 When Mickey was just six, his father left the family.
-His mother initially raised Rourke and his siblings alone, but later remarried and moved the entire family to South Florida.
+His mother initially raised Rourke and his siblings alone but later remarried and moved the entire family to South Florida.
 In 1971, Mickey Rourke graduated from high school in Miami.

 Boxing Career

-Mickey Rourke became a strong athlete in his teen years.
-He instantly gravitated towards boxing, entering the sport as an amateur fighter at the age of 12.
-From age 14 to 25, Mickey Rourke had a record of 27 wins and 3 defeats, although he suffered numerous concussions.
-After doctors advised him to take a year off and rest, Rourke eventually quit boxing temporarily.
+Mickey Rourke was very athletic in his teen years and began amateur boxing at the age of 12.
+From age 14 to 25, Mickey Rourke had a record of 27 wins and three defeats, although he suffered numerous concussions.

 Acting Career